ColeHersh/Battleship/README.md

 to run from Jar: java --module-path "<insert path>\lib" --add-modules javafx.controls,javafx.media -jar battleship.jar

+For the exe, I do not know if that will work as I have not had the opprotunity to use it on other machines.
+If anyone knows a better way to make an EXE with libaries inlcuded let me know

 NOTE: the More Info button on the main menu does not work